 If you want to take the results touted by P90X to an even higher level, add a short routine of somatic exercises before and after your workout.
-Somatic exercises are – for most athletes – complete differentiation.
+Somatic exercises are – for most athletes – profound differentiation.
 Why?
-Because these exercises are done SLOWLY – something few athletes, with the exception of dancers, do when preparing to move.
+Because these exercises are done SLOWLY, with attention to the end range of the movement – something few athletes, with the exception of dancers, do when preparing to move.
 What, you may ask, is there to learn from moving slowly if your sport involves ballistic movement?

 Any sport or vigorous workout like P90X requires balance, muscle coordination and mastery of specific movement patterns – flexing, extending, side bending, twisting, rotating.
 The more “body smarts” you have, the less likely you are to get injured from overuse or carelessness.
 Somatic Exercises are a missing link in athletic training that can help you differentiate yourself into improved coordination, muscle function and movement you never thought you could do.

 To buy Martha’s instructional DVDs, click here.
-Contact Martha to find out about how you can bring her to your area for workshops, clinical sessions and professional trainings in Somatic Education (in the tradition of Thomas Hanna).
+Contact Martha to find out about how you can bring her to your area for workshops, clinical sessions and professional trainings in Clinical Somatic Education.